awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-model-pkg-model.md

          sagemaker_session=sagemaker_session)
 ```

 After you create a deployable model, you can use it to set up an endpoint for real\-time inference or create a batch transform job to get inferences on entire datasets\.
-For information about hosted endpoints in Amazon SageMaker, see [Step 6\.1: Deploy the Model to SageMaker Hosting Services](ex1-deploy-model.md)\.
+For information about hosted endpoints in SageMaker, see [Step 6\.1: Deploy the Model to SageMaker Hosting Services](ex1-deploy-model.md)\.
 For information about batch transform jobs, see [Step 6\.2: Deploy the Model with Batch Transform](ex1-batch-transform.md)\.